 Up to 500 MB data

-The costs of these passes adds up very quickly, but they are viable ways to boost your U.K. data plans when traveling outside of Europe on short trips.
+The costs of these passes add up very quickly, but they are viable ways to boost your UK data plans when traveling outside of Europe on short trips.
 These passes are cheaper than traditional roaming data costs, but they’re only really worth it if you use quite a bit of data and don’t have any other options.
-Regular travellers or those away for long periods of time will want a dedicated, more cost effective plan.
+Regular travelers or those away for extended periods will want a dedicated, more cost-effective plan.

 International calls needn’t cost an arm and a leg anymore.
-There are lots of plans and SIMs supporting not only to cheap calls to Europe, but also across more and more of the world.
+Many plans and SIMs support cheap calls to Europe and across more and more of the world.
 However, you still need to know where to look to find the best deals and save money in the long run.

-Unfortunately the marketplace is still a mess of terms and conditions dictating which countries you can call from where.
-This can be particularly problematic if you travel a lot, so always read the fine print of any contract option to see exactly what you’re covered for.
+Unfortunately, the marketplace is still a mess of terms and conditions dictating which countries you can call from where.
+This can be particularly problematic if you travel a lot, so always read the fine print of any contract option to see what your plan covers.